Which Is It? A Thought or a Feeling?

 - When ____ happened, I thought ___.

-If you process from both perspectives, it opens up more opportunities to capture and retain a reader, and isn’t that what we’re all trying to do with our writing?
+If you process from the perspectives of feelings and thoughts, it opens up more opportunities to capture and retain a reader, and isn't that what we're all trying to do with our writing?
+Click To Tweet

 For one week, think about whether you’re writing about your thoughts or your feelings and then learn to make these distinctions for your reader.